Florida Man Brought Loaded Gun to W-B/Scr International Airport

 A TSA officer spotted the gun in an x-ray machine during a checkpoint.

-Avoca police responded, confiscated the gun and questioned the man from Florida.
+Avoca police responded, confiscated the gun, and questioned the man from Florida.

 According to the TSA, airport operations were not affected.